 In late 2018, Google launched its own finder (they call it “the toolbox”) that can search for datasets by name.
 Even though it’s still in the BETA phase, it is fully operational, and you can find it here.
 Google Dataset Search allows you to look for the datasets available on the Internet using given keywords.
 This search engine obtains information about datasets stored in thousands of online repositories.

 Obviously, this doesn’t limit your searching possibilities.
-You can explore hundreds of different datasets available on the Internet.
+You can explore hundreds of different machine learning datasets available on the Internet.
 Many of them are related to the specific discipline or industry, but the range of available databases is so much wider!
 We will examine some public datasets for machine learning.
-Let’s begin with the various government datasets.
+Let’s begin with the various government machine learning datasets.

 The public and open datasets for machine learning

-A variety of governments and international organizations freely share their datasets, and most of them can be downloaded free of charge, directly from their websites.
-Consider a couple of interesting open datasets for machine learning provided by various governments and organizations.
+A variety of governments and international organizations freely share their machine learning datasets, and most of them can be downloaded free of charge, directly from their websites.
+Consider a couple of interesting open machine learning datasets for machine learning provided by various governments and organizations.